Authored by the expert who managed and guided the team behind the Thailand Property Pack

 The Sathorn district is facing a slowdown in demand for luxury condos due to an oversupply.

-Back in 2023 and 2024, Bangkok saw a boom in luxury condos, with over 2,700 new units popping up from ten different projects.
-This surge led to a glut, especially in areas like Sathorn, where the market became saturated.
+By 2024, Bangkok's luxury condo market was set to expand with over 2,700 new units from ten projects, and Sathorn was a hotspot for this boom.
+This influx has led to a glut, especially in areas like Sathorn, where the inventory is piling up.

 Sources: Real Estate Asia, Thailand Construction, Bangkok Condo Rental Yields

-15) Interest in Ratchada properties will drop due to worsening congestion and pollution
+15) Interest in Ratchada properties will drop as congestion and pollution increase

 In 2023 and 2024, the Ratchada area in Bangkok has been grappling with increasing traffic congestion.